805 Columbus Avenue

 Boston, MA 02120

-- BS in Mechanical Engineering, Massachusetts Institute of Technology
+- SB in Mechanical Engineering, Massachusetts Institute of Technology

 - Hometown: Cleves, OH